madskronborg/saas-toolkit/docs/getting_started.md

 - `AppSettings` (_required_) - The base settings class.
 Subclass Pydantic's `BaseSettings` class and adds a few generic attributes like `PROJECT_NAME`, `ENV` and `SECRET`.
 - `CorsSettings` - A mixin to configure CORS.
 Will automatically enable `FastAPI`'s `CorsMiddleware`.
 - `PostgresSettings` - A mixin to configure postgres.
 If a database is not provided to the `setup` function, a database will automatically be made.
-If `metadata` is not provided when configuring Saas Toolkit, a `MetaData` instance will be created automatically.
+If `metadata` is not provided when configuring SaaS Toolkit, a `MetaData` instance will be created automatically.

 Each of these settings can be combined at will.
 The only required